bjornregnell/reqeng-book/slides/02-func.md

 # Which modeling technique is best?

-* A modeling technique may be more or less suitable for  representing a certain aspect.
+* A modeling technique may be more or less suitable for representing some aspects of requirements from some stakeholders' viewpoint.

-* A well-balanced combination of techniques can capture a larger set of aspects in a better way than a single model.
+* A **well-balanced combination** of modeling techniques can capture a more aspects in a better way than a single technique.

 * What modeling technique is best depends on...
   * abstraction level